QuentinMaz/MTFramework/README.md

 - RQ3: *results/fd_results_10_n_scaling_coverage.png* and *results/fd_results_10_coverage.png*.

 They may not present the results in the same manner as done in the MorphinPlan's paper.
 In any case, they are easily readable.

+## Link to data actually used in the paper
+If, for whatever reason, the experiments can't be reproduced, the aforementioned files can be freely accessed [here](https://doi.org/10.5281/zenodo.7234301).
+The figures are the exact ones presented in the paper.
+Regarding the .csv files, they correspond to the ones used at the end of the script to build the figures and the latex tables.
+Therefore, if issues occur to run the experiments, one can always place those files in the *results* folder and adapt the provided script to make it directly leverage the .csv files in order to get the figures back.